Do Braces Hurt?

 Table of Contents

-While there is some discomfort involved with getting braces, this article should help alleviate any concerns you may have about braces pain in general.
+One of the most common questions orthodontists get is “Do braces hurt?”
+While there is some discomfort involved with orthodontic treatment, this article should help alleviate any concerns you may have about braces pain in general.

 We’re glad we can start this article with some good news — getting braces put on doesn’t hurt one bit!
 Getting braces is a pretty simple process.
 Here’s exactly how it goes:

 We dry your teeth using tools that keep your cheeks and lips away from the teeth.

 Once your teeth are dry, we bond the braces on the teeth using a dental adhesive.